raccoons-team/ctf/2016-05-07-asis-ctf-quals/catch_me/readme.md

 I've noticed that somewhere in the code is called ptrace
 it's anti-reversing technique [link](https://xorl.wordpress.com/2009/01/01/quick-anti-debugging-trick-for-gdb/)

-and 4 first bytes in buffer 'xor_with_this' depends chenges when ptrace will return 0 (no-debugger)
+and 4 first bytes in buffer 'xor_with_this' changes when ptrace will return 0 (no-debugger)
 I discovered that the result of function ptrace is next passed to some_long_function
-I patched binary to act like without debuggerpresent all the time and updated first 4 bytes in my cracker
+I patched binary to act like without debugger present all the time and updated first 4 bytes in my buffer 'xor_with_this' in cracker.c
 but again, I wasn't getting reasonable results, I wasn't getting any results as I remember

 [here I spend a lot time thinking what is wrong]